Atelier-Shiori/hachidori/Readme.md

 * anitomy-osx.framework (Framework version and adapted version of anitomy C++ library.
 Source code is in Framework folder.)
 * Sparkle.framework
 * OgreKit.framework

+Licenses for these frameworks and related classes can be seen [here](https://github.com/chikorita157/hachidori/wiki/Credits).

 ##License
 Unless stated, Source code is licensed under New BSD License